OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Analysis

-\textbf{No single winner.} In \cref{tab:main_results}, there is no single method that consistently outperforms others across benchmarks, and the ranking can be quite different from one dataset to another.
+\textbf{No single winner.} In \Cref{tab:main_results}, there is no single method that consistently outperforms others across benchmarks, and the ranking can be quite different from one data set to another.
 For example, ReAct \cite{react21nips} and ASH \cite{djurisic2023extremely} are extremely powerful on ImageNet but less competitive on CIFAR.
-In contrast, methods that yield remarkable performance on small datasets (\eg, KNN \cite{sun2022knnood} and RotPred \cite{rotpred}) do not show clear advantage on large datasets.
-This observation further emphasizes the importance of evaluation in large-scale settings as they better approximate complex scenarios in the real world.
+In contrast, methods that yield remarkable performance on small data sets (\eg, KNN, \citealp{sun2022knnood} and RotPred, \citealp{rotpred}) do not show clear advantage on large data sets.
+We believe the absence of a clear winner can be attributed, in part, to the evaluation inconsistencies of current methods, underscoring the importance of our benchmark.

 \textbf{Data augmentations help.} While data augmentations have been shown beneficial for standard classification \cite{cubuk2020randaugment} and OOD generalization \cite{geirhos2018imagenettrained,hendrycks2020augmix,hendrycks2021many,hendrycks2021pixmix,pinto2022using}, their effects for OOD detection remain unclear.
-In \cref{tab:inet_data_aug}, we find that several data augmentation methods, despite not being designed to improve OOD detection, can actually boost detection rates in many cases.
+In \Cref{tab:inet_data_aug}, we find that several data augmentation methods, despite not being designed to improve OOD detection, can actually boost detection rates in many cases.
 More interestingly, the performance gain is amplified when they are combined with powerful post-processors.
 For example, compared with the baseline of cross-entropy training on ImageNet-1K near-OOD, AugMix \cite{hendrycks2020augmix} achieves 76.02 + \textbf{1.47} = 77.49\% AUROC and 78.17 + \textbf{3.99} = 82.16\% AUROC when working with MSP \cite{msp17iclr} and ASH \cite{djurisic2023extremely}, respectively.
 82.16\% is the current best score among all methods.
 The results indicate that the effects from data augmentations and post-processors are complementary.

+As to why data augmentations benefit OOD detection, one potential explanation is that having more diverse training samples can help models better capture semantic-correlated features rather than spurious features.
+Spurious features---a type of features that correlate to the label but are not semantically meaningful---are pervasive in natural images (examples include high-frequency patterns, \citealp{gilmer2019a} and adversarial noises, \citealp{adversarialbugs19nips}).
+Models that heavily learn such spurious features can be easily activated by certain spurious features presented in OOD samples \cite{ming2022spuriousood}.
+Data augmentations, in contrast, introduce diverse semantic-preserving training samples which can guide the model to focus more on features that semantically correlate with the ID categories.
+As a result, at inference time, models trained with data augmentations may only respond to semantic-meaningful features of ID samples and activate less in the face of OOD samples, making ID and OOD data more separable.